twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TPASTESPECIALFORM** – Used when pasting data for glyphs in the clipboard.
 The default push button is **OK**.
 In the Items list (versions 5.5 through 6.0 only), Glyph Outline Data and Glyph Metrics (i.e. the first two items) are checked by default.
 * **TPCLTFORM** – For versions 3.0 through 6.5 only, displays a dialog where you can include the old PCL5 data for legacy printers.
 The default push button is **OK**.
 * **TPERFORMTRANSFORMATIONFORM** – For versions 5.6 and newer, displays the Glyph Transformer.
 The default push button is **OK**.
-* **TPLATFORMMANAGERFORM** – For version 2.0 through 6.5 only, displays a dialog where you can choose which platform to support in the font.
+* **TPLATFORMMANAGERFORM** – For versions 2.0 through 6.5 only, displays a dialog where you can choose which platform to support in the font.
 The default push button is **OK**.
 * **TPOSTSCRIPTNAMESFORM** – Used when changing PostScript names for glyphs in the font.
 The default push button is **OK**.
-* **TPRINTABORTFORM** – Used when canceling the font printing process.
+* **TPRINTABORTFORM** – Used when the font printing is cancelled.
 * **TPRINTFONTFORM** – Used when printing anything in the font.
 * **TPRINTGLYPHFORM** – Used when printing a glyph.
 * **TPROGRESSFORM** – Progress window.
 The cursor for this form is **Busy**.
 The default push button is **Cancel**.
 * **TREGISTERFORM** – For unregistered copies of FontCreator, displays a dialog where you can enter the registration code (**Help: Register**).
-This removes the splash screen on startup and enables several disabled features in some versions.
+This removes the splash screen on startup and enables most features disabled in version 6.0 and newer for unregistered users.
 * **TRESOURCEEDITORDLG** – In old versions only, used when editing resources.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Used when adding glyph members to a composite glyph.
 The default push button is **OK**.
 * **TSHAREWAREFORM** – For old versions and unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after the trial period is exceeded.
 (Only in old versions)